asfadmin/hyp3-in-a-box/docs/_static/setup.rst

     at one time.
 Increasing this number will affect how much AWS charges, but allows you to process more data.

+    The max spot price can be set to the on demand price for the selected instance type.

+        - `EC2 Instance Pricing`_.

     The API CIDR range is to limit access to the API.
 The default (0.0.0.0/0) allows all traffic through.

     Solution stack name it the Elastic Beanstalk.
 To find the newest version go here: